in

 Heat Pump Heater (Hybrid Heater)

-Room with heater A heat pump water heater is remarkable in that it heats water by utilizing heat from both the air and the ground.
+Room with heater A heat pump heater is remarkable in that it heats water by utilizing heat from both the air and the ground.

 This indicates that electricity is only used to keep moving heat from the ground and air to the water rather than being used to produce continuous heat.